Sytuz/TAI_Project3/README.md

 - Test with more diversified and better chosen songs.
 - Test with different sample lengths and compare the results.

+## Changes after the Presentation

+After our presentation, we learned that our results were far from our colleagues' implementations, and we were asked by the professors to compare our maximum frequency extraction method with theirs.
+As such, we implemented the professor's version of the maximum frequency extraction method, which is based on the original `GetMaxFreqs.cpp` algorithm provided by the professors, and we also revisited our own implementation, making changes

+This section summarizes the key differences between our custom implementation, the professor's version and our improved version, along with the performance impact.

 ### Maximum Frequency Method Comparison: Custom vs. Professor's Implementation

-After our presentation, we learned that our results were far from our colleagues' implementations, and we were asked by the professors to compare our maximum frequency extraction method with theirs.
-As such, we implemented the professor's version of the maximum frequency extraction method, which is based on the original `GetMaxFreqs.cpp` algorithm provided by the professors.
-This section summarizes the key differences between our custom implementation and the professor's version, along with the performance impact and lessons learned.

 #### Key Algorithmic Differences